- Flat pricing for all film formats

 What sort of files do I get?

-When we transfer film to digital your 8mm and 16mm films are exported in .mp4 files in the h264 codec.
+When we transfer film to digital the footage is exported in .mp4 files in the h264 codec.
 This format is the gold standard in the industry due to Mac and PC compatibility, ease of editing in common software, and high quality video quality in a space efficient file (~1.6GB per hour of footage).
 All that said, if you are a film editor and would like alternative file types when converting film to digital, such as larger .avi files, you can let us know and we can accommodate most requests.

 Do you offer film to digital services for educational institutions?